-According to the lawsuit, when Toyota first announced the warranty program the automaker notified customers and said it could take months to gather the replacement parts.
+According to [a] lawsuit, when Toyota first announced the warranty program the automaker notified customers and said it could take months to gather the replacement parts.
 However, Toyota then sent a second notice that removed the information about a timeline for repairs.

-f the automotive world's worst science projects is coming to an end.
+One of the automotive world's worst science projects is coming to an end.
 Toyota dashboards have [long been known to melt and warp] under the heat of the sun.